 - A need to pass urine very often

 - A lot of blood in your urine or bowel movement

 You will need antibiotics straight away if you have a urine infection.

-If a prostate biopsy is negative but your doctor still thinks there may be a small prostate cancer present, they may suggest that you have a transperineal template biopsy.
-This procedure can sometimes find a prostate cancer that has been missed by other types of biopsy.
-You have it under local anaesthetic or general anaesthetic and have a tube (catheter) in place to drain urine.
-You have antibiotics beforehand.
+If a prostate biopsy is negative but your doctor thinks there may be a small prostate cancer present, they may suggest that you have a transperineal template biopsy or targeted biopsy.
+These procedures can sometimes find a prostate cancer that has been missed by other types of biopsy.

 Waiting for test results or for further tests can be a very worrying time.
 You may have contact details for a specialist nurse and you can contact them for information if you need to.
 It may help to talk to a close friend or relative about how you feel.
 You can also contact the Cancer Research UK nurses.

 Our prostate cancer organisations page gives details of people who can help and support you.
 You can also find details of counselling organisations in our counselling section.
 Our prostate cancer reading list has information about books and leaflets about prostate cancer and its treatment.